mettle/sendportal-docs/api-subscriber-segments.md

-# Subscriber Segments
+# Subscriber Tags

 ## Index

-Retrieve a list of the segments a subscriber is in.
+Retrieve a list of tags that have been assigned to the given subscriber.

 ### Usage

 #### Endpoint

-`GET /api/v1/workspaces/{workspaceId}/subscribers/{subscriberId}/segments`
+`GET /api/v1/workspaces/{workspaceId}/subscribers/{subscriberId}/tags`

 #### Expected Response Code
 200